 What Does a GLP-1 Provider Network Do?

 State coverage, turnaround time, clinical quality, and integration capabilities.
 The major players each have different strengths.
 OpenLoop and Wheel offer broad state coverage and are well-suited for high-volume programs.
-Wizlo and CareValidate are strong options if you need flexible provider matching or specific credentialing workflows.
+Wizlo and CareValidate are strong for flexible provider matching and specific credentialing workflows.
 MD Integrations works well for teams that want more control over the clinical relationship.
-SteadyMD is popular for dedicated provider models where you want the same clinician seeing your patients consistently.
+SteadyMD is the choice for dedicated provider models where the same clinician sees your patients consistently.

 Common Provider Network Mistakes

-Choosing a provider network based solely on per-consult cost without evaluating turnaround time or integration depth.
-A network that's $5 cheaper per consult but takes 48 hours instead of 12 will cost you more in patient drop-off and support tickets than you'll ever save on the consult fee.
+Choosing a network based on per-consult cost without evaluating turnaround time.
+A network that charges $5 less per consult but takes 48 hours instead of 8 will cost you far more in patient drop-off and support tickets than you'll ever save.
+Patients who pay $300 and then wait three days to hear anything dispute the charge.
+We've seen this pattern kill conversion rates for programs that were otherwise well-built.

 4. Pharmacy and eRx